Choosing between Adobe Experience Platform and Salesforce often comes down to these five questions:

 Are your go-to-market motions mostly B2C experience orchestration, or do they span sales, service, marketing, and B2B pipeline?

-Does your B2B intelligence layer provide the contact data, intent signals, and deal context your teams need to act on what these platforms surface?
+Does your B2B intelligence layer provide the verified contact data, intent signals, and deal context your teams need to act on what these platforms surface?

 In short, here's what we recommend: